 Pay is simple, if I'm getting paid you do too, if you're getting paid then I do too.
 If we have agreed to a trade shoot then we're just having fun and producing images that we like.
 My model release gives you print and promotional rights and profit sharing arrangements are possible for fine art print sales, stock photo sales, etc. I'm always willing to shoot what you need for your portfolio as well such as an actress headshot, a video clip, digital Polaroids, real Polaroids, an eye-catching avatar, a picture in a new category for you, parts shots, or whatever.
 If making money is your primary motivation to model there is nothing wrong with that but we are not a good match.
 We can still be friends, just not collaborators.
+I'm looking for collaborators, not employees.
 I realize that traveling models need to stay in expensive hotels with good security in order to stay safe and that usually isn't compatible with my social security check and small teacher's pension.
 My work is generally revenue neutral but never fun neutral.
 Trade shoots are usually reserved for local female mm models who are willing to shoot artistic nudes, but you never know.
 I worked over 50 years at jobs I didn't especially enjoy so that I wouldn't have to charge for my photograpahy.
 So if you tell me that you need big bucks because modeling is your only job, I don't have too much sympathy.
 I will probably never contact a model again but I'm here if you want to do something other than make money.

 I prefer to shoot with a volunteer female assistant to prevent wardrobe, styling, posing, and makeup flaws that result in a lot of time consuming post production work.